300 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It focuses on substance use policy violations and does not mention medication changes.

-What data supports the effectiveness of the iDECIDE treatment for substance abuse in students?
+What evidence suggests that the iDECIDE program is effective for substance abuse in students?

 This trial is for middle and high school students who recently broke their school's rules about drugs.
 They need a parent or guardian to agree if they're under 18, must be able to visit the study site 9 times over a year, have internet access for Zoom meetings, and can't be in daily heavy drug use or have had intense drug treatment before.